anoma/namada/documentation/docs/src/user-guide/install.md

 xcode-select --install
 ```

-Now, that you have all dependencies installed you can clone the source code from the [Anoma repository](https://github.com/anoma/anoma) and build it with:
+Now, that you have all dependencies installed you can clone the source code from the [Namada repository](https://github.com/anoma/namada) and build it with:

->⚠️ During internal and private testnets, checkout the latest testnet branch using `$ANOMA_TESTNET_BRANCH`.
+>⚠️ During internal and private testnets, checkout the latest testnet branch using `$NAMADA_TESTNET_BRANCH`.

 ```shell
 git clone https://github.com/anoma/anoma.git